joagre/ratatoskr/ideas/r.md

-Here the mailbox is restricted to at most 64 messages and if a sending job hits this threshold it automatically blocks in `send` until the mailbox has less messages in its mailbox.
+Here the mailbox is restricted to at most 64 messages and if a sending job hits this threshold it automatically blocks in `send` until the mailbox contains less messages.

 As an alternative to `OnCrowding.block` `OnCrowding.ignore` can be used to specify that overflowing messages should be ignored.
 The